Junta de Decanos de Colegios de Contadores Públicos del Perú

 JDCCPP was established by Law No. 25892 of 1992 as an umbrella organization with mandatory membership, uniting representatives from the 24 departmental associations of public accountants.

 JDCCPP is the representative body of the public accountancy profession domestically and internationally.
 It provides advice to universities on their accounting curricula and is authorized to certify and recertify public accountants at the national level.

 Law No. 28951 of 2007 delegates audit and ethics standard-setting authority to the departmental associations of public accountants.
 In practice, however, all departmental associations defer to the national technical commissions established by the JDCCPP to set and adopt the standards.
-The standards issued by the JDCCPP are adopted by the departmental associations for mandatory application in their jurisdictions.
+The departmental associations adopt the standards issued by the JDCCPP for mandatory application in their jurisdictions.

 Statements of Membership Obligation (SMO)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 SMO 1: Quality Assurance